When it comes to guidance about saving money, the Bible uses the word “fool” to describe two extremes — not saving anything and saving too much.

 Use the retirement planning software from SMI Advisory Services to determine an appropriate amount for you to save for the future.
 Having a personal financial plan that takes into account multiple possibilities can relieve anxiety about the future.
 Ideally, the process will lead you to a conservative target that provides peace of mind — one that ensures you save enough but also protects against needlessly saving too much.
 Such a plan can also allow you to be more generous.

 Remember, it’s good stewardship to maintain a reserve of savings so you’re prepared for many of life’s inevitable twists and turns.
-The Bible says it’s foolish not to keep some money set aside but equally foolish to let the good habit of saving money go too far.
+Biblical wisdom says it’s foolish not to keep some money set aside but equally foolish to let the good habit of saving money go too far.